Sign up

 3 September 2024

-Did you know that a GMAT score of 740 places you in the top 10% of test-takers?
-If you’ve ever found yourself puzzled by what your average GMAT percentile score means, you’re definitely not alone.
-Many students feel the same way, staring at their score reports and wondering how they stack up against others on the GMAT score chart.
+Do you know that a GMAT score of 740 puts you in the top 12% of test-takers?
+Have you ever been confused about what your mean GMAT percentile score is telling you?
+You’re not alone.
+Many students have been there, standing in front of their score reports thinking about how they compare to others on the GMAT scale.

-The GMAT exam’s total score ranges from 205 to 805, and knowing your percentile ranking in the latest format of the GMAT, effective January 2024, can give you a clearer picture of your overall score and where you might need to improve.
+The total score of the GMAT exam is 205-805, and being aware of your percentile-ranking in the most latest format of the GMAT, effective January 2024, can help you better understand your total score and where you may need to focus some additional effort.

 What Is the GMAT Score Chart?

 The GMAT score chart is a comprehensive guide that translates your raw scores from the GMAT exam into percentiles.
-It includes your total GMAT score, quant score, and verbal score, helping you understand where you stand among other test-takers.
-This chart is crucial for interpreting your overall score and percentile ranking.
+It includes your GMAT score, quant score, and verbal score, helping you understand where you stand among other test-takers.
+This chart is crucial for interpreting your overall score and percentile-ranking.

 For instance, let’s take a closer look at an example GMAT score chart: